Puy de Dôme: History

 In 1875, a physics laboratory was built at the summit.
 Since 1956, a TDF (Télédiffusion de France) antenna is also located there.
-On the top of the mountain, there is a transmitter for FM and TV.
+On the top of the mountain, there is a transmitter for FM radio and TV.

 Tourism

-The Puy de Dôme is one of the most visited sites in the Auvergne region, attracting nearly 500,000 visitors a year.
+A UNESCO World Heritage site since 2018, the Puy de Dôme is one of the most visited sites in the Auvergne region, attracting nearly 500,000 visitors a year.
 The summit offers expansive views of the Chaîne des Puys and Clermont-Ferrand.
 It is a well-known centre for paragliding.